Character sheet for Terminator 3: Rise of the Machines.

 Beware of unmarked spoilers.

-Tropes apply to the machines in Terminator 3.
+Tropes that apply to the machines in Terminator 3.

 - Determinator: Pun aside, Skynet keeps sending Terminators back in time to kill John Connor, and this time it also targets future human resistance leaders.